-If you contact us, we will record your personal information including sensitive personal data about your health that you choose to tell us.
-This could include information about your symptoms and diagnosis; stage, grade and type of ovarian cancer; treatment and clinical trials; and other health-related information.
+If you contact us, with your explicit consent we will record your personal information including sensitive personal data about your health that you choose to tell us.
+This may include information about your symptoms and diagnosis; stage, grade and type of ovarian cancer; treatment and clinical trials; and other health-related information.

 We may also collect and retain your information if you send feedback about our services or if you make a complaint.

 - to deal with your enquiries and requests

 - to provide you with information and updates about products or services that you have requested

 - to invite you to participate in projects or activities

 - to further our charitable aims including through fundraising

 - for training, quality monitoring or evaluating the services we provide

 - to analyse and improve the operation of our website and to analyse your website engagement